M7FAWZY/4Spark-and-Data-Lakes-project/README.md

 ## test_run.ipynb
 To test code on sample data

-1.download log_data.zip and song_data
+1.download log_data.zip and song_data.zip

 2.unzip folders

-3.create new folders log_data , song-data and output_data
+3.create new folders log_data , song-data and output_data into workspace in folder data

 4.upload some files into log_data , song_data with respective to order internal folders and files